EXCLUSIVE: ‘Manie can step up ...’ Beast backs Bok No 10 to overcome kicking slump

 “He can answer that call.
 I certainly believe that.
 He has shown that he is that kind of player that can produce great form when needed.

-“He needs to work on his kicking,” Mtwarira added, after another Test in which the Stormers flyhalf completed only a 56% success rate at poles.
+“He needs to work on his kicking,” Mtawarira added, after another Test in which the Stormers flyhalf completed only a 56% success rate at poles.

 “He is going to have to bring it up to probably 85% and above.
 He needs to be more consistent, especially at a World Cup.
 It is a pity that Handre is not there, but I still believe Manie will step up.”

-Mtwarira will be busy, starting this week and for the foreseeable future, tackling the country’s most pressing issue – the current energy issue.
-In partnership with Wetility – and facilitated by Roc Nation – Mtwarira will launch the Beast Bundle this week.
+Mtawarira will be busy, starting this week and for the foreseeable future, tackling the country’s most pressing issue – the current energy issue.
+In partnership with Wetility – and facilitated by Roc Nation – Mtawarira will launch the Beast Bundle this week.

 The power package will include a cutting-edge solar solution paired with surge protection, a smart geyser and more at a value-for-money price point, while considering the impact on the environment.

-“It is another partnership that really shows my values and what I am all about,” Mtwarira explained of the Beast Bundle.
+“It is another partnership that really shows my values and what I am all about,” Mtawarira explained of the Beast Bundle.

 “As we currently stand every single South African is impacted by loadshedding by one way or the other.
 So, I am super excited to be a part of the solution.”